 Best for those resolving to work on self-discovery

-The Honest Enneagram makes it fun and easy to learn about the Enneagram, a 7-type personality tool that really digs into how each person’s most basic fears motivate their actions for better and worse.
+The Honest Enneagram makes it fun and easy to learn about the Enneagram, a 7-type personality tool that digs into how each person’s most basic fears motivate their actions for better and worse.

 The Enneagram gets who you are at your core and exposes your innermost worries.
 This is where real work can be done to lean into your core strengths and better yourself when it comes to your weaknesses.

 While there are many great books about the Enneagram, after about an hour into listening to a library copy of this particular one, I went online and bought myself a hard copy to have forever.
-It’s that good.

-While reading the book, I learned so much about other types, and I was able to pinpoint people in my life who fell into each one.
+I learned so much about other types, and I was able to pinpoint people in my life who fell into each one.
 But most importantly, the author provides action steps each type can take to better themselves.

 This was immensely helpful to me personally and in relating to others in my life.
 I can’t think of anything more potentially life-changing and simply can’t recommend this book more highly.